 Law students ran a no-cost information clinic from a closet in that same student union building, offering legal advice pro bono.
 The Lane County Court required a \$50 fee and the presence of both parties in a no-contest divorce proceeding in which they had only to answer (under oath) Yes or No to the single inquiry: Did the parties report experiencing chronic, insurmountable incompatibilities?
 Yes.
-One surviving document, the Record of Dissolution of Marriage, shows four fateful dates:
+The surviving Record of Dissolution of Marriage, shows four fateful dates:

-June 4th 1973: FILED 9-17-73: Marriage of above named persons DISSOLVED Oct 4 1973: File RECORDED in Vital Statistics Division of Oregon Health Section 11-17-73: Decree becomes EFFECTIVE by order of the Circuit Court of Lane County leads in the field and played the libertine card as recklessly as he had after being expelled from secondary school.
-When moving out, Jill kindly left the "cottage" lease in her name and left her "ex" to prepare his own meals in the pantry-size galley that passed as a kitchen-and the residential quarters of successive generations of mice.
+June 4th 1973: FILED 9-17-73: Marriage of above named persons DISSOLVED Oct 4 1973: File RECORDED in Vital Statistics Division of Oregon Health Section 11-17-73: Decree becomes EFFECTIVE by order of the Circuit Court of Lane County By October Jill had already found her own place to live, tried out a radically new haircut, and started freely consorted with whichever students and teaching assistants she'd had her eyes on while theirs had been on her.
+Liberated, Peter was likewise free to follow up on any promising leads in the field and played the libertine card as recklessly as he had after being expelled from secondary school.
+When moving out, Jill kindly left the "cottage" lease in her name and left her "ex" to prepare his own meals in the pantry-size galley that passed as a kitchen-and the residential quarters of rapidly successive generations of mice.
 3